 Part #: BHK017 (full kit)

-27mm solid 2 point adjustable front stabilizer bar and a 22mm solid 2 point adjustable rear stabilizer bar.
+27mm solid 2 point adjustable front swaybar and a 22mm solid 2 point adjustable rear swaybar.

 Fully adjustable front and rear end links

 Once we received the kit we had a very unique strategy that we opted to employ.
 Despite getting bars for both the front and rear we opted to only replace the rear bar first and see how the car performs.
-We did this in an effort to combat the under steer problem specifically.
-Note that when a car has understeer characteristics there are a few things that one can do to mitigate this.
-One of those things is putting a larger rear bar in the car in an effort to increase spring rates and get the car to rotate more.
+We did this to TACKLE the under steer problem specifically. when a car has understeer there are JUST a few things that one can do to mitigate IT.
+One of those things is putting a larger rear SWAYbar in the car To get the car to rotate more.

-Immediately after the install we noticed a very dramatic improvement in the ride handling characteristics of the car.
+Immediately after the install (we put our bar on the stiffest setting) we noticed a dramatic improvement in the handling characteristics of the car.
 The SI wanted to rotate much more in corners and did so in a controllable manner.
-We opted to put our bar on the stiffest setting to really get the car to turn in and help get rid of some of our push (understeer).
-All in all it did a great job and an upgraded rear sway bar is great bang for buck mod on the suspension and is super easy to install.
-Will roll on this set-up for a while and then decide if we wish to try out the front bar for our car.
+All in all it did a great job and as such we recommend an upgraded rear sway bar as a great bang for buck mod.
+We will roll on this set-up for a while and then decide if we wish to try out the front bar for our car.

 27WON PRO TIP:

-The rear endlinks are a bit undersized for the hole that they go through on the bar.
-We find that if you over torque the nut on the endlink as we see most do you can actually press into the bar a bit.
-When this happens you lose a flat surface to sit against and the stud of the endlink can move around a bit and the nut will work itself loose.
-We suggest putting an m10 washer on both sides of the bar to torque down against that to keep everything together.
-This will help make sure that you don’t find yourself chasing down a super annoying rear end clunk in the future.
+The rear end-links are a bit undersized for the hole that they go through on the bar.
+We find that if you over torque the end-link nut you can actually press into the bar a bit.
+When this happens you lose a flat surface to sit against and the endlink stud can move around a bit.
+The nut will work itself loose.
+We suggest putting an M10 washer on both sides of the bar to keep everything together.
+This will help make sure that you don’t find yourself chasing down a rear end clunk in the future.